-The table below sets forth by level our financial assets and liabilities that were accounted for at fair value as of May 4, 2014.
-The table does not include cash on hand and also does not include assets that are measured at historical cost or any basis other than fair value (in millions).
+The tables below set forth our financial assets and liabilities by level that were accounted for at fair value as of August 3, 2014 and November 3, 2013.
+The tables do not include cash on hand and also do not include assets that are measured at historical cost or any basis other than fair value (in millions).